vi34/jackson-processor/README.md

 # jackson-processor
 Annotation Processor for Jackson library

+JacksonProcessor generates implementation of _JsonSerializer_ and _JsonDeserializer_ for _@GenerateClasses_ annotated classes.

+#####Benchmarks
+Benchmarks located in separate test-project.

+#####Tests
+Tests integrated in main project.

-For proper tests execution need to enable other annotation processors directly in project settings.
+For proper tests execution need to directly configure in project settings annotation processors (lombok) used in project.
+Otherwise JacksonProcessor will process tests before run, during compilation.